 This is not so much a tracker as a means of contacting the parent or guardian of a lost child.
 It's essentially a colourful silicone wristband with a printed QR code that contains the contact details of the child's parent or guardian.
 FlashMe works on the principal that most strangers are honest and that whoever finds the child will hopefully know what a QR code is.

 As so many children under the age of four don't know their address or telephone number, a dirt cheap system like this could help save the day.
 A variety of other designs, including a pet version, are also available.

 Omate x Nanoblock

-Set to land in August for $179 - it's up for pre-order on the 21st - the smartwatch is offering security features such as SOS alerts, two-way voice and video chatting and location tracking, as well as a three-day battery life, an alarm, pedometer, stopwatch and front-facing camera.
+The smartwatch is offering security features such as SOS alerts, two-way voice and video chatting and location tracking, as well as a four-day battery life, an alarm, pedometer, stopwatch and front-facing camera.

 Extended look: Hands-on with the Omate x Nanoblock